phongduong/my-portfolio/data/posts/add-pagination-to-gridsome-site.md

 </page-query>
 ```

-You can also customize the `Pager` component's properties like show links and navigation, the number of nodes per page, or the custom class of links for styling.
+You can also customize the `Pager` component's properties like show links and navigation, the number of links to show, or the custom class of links for styling.